We don’t ask ourselves this enough. Here are 6 critical questions to reflect on when considering if you should become a manager or not.

 But in reality, how tight is your grip?
 Do you have a tendency to be a bit of a control freak (be honest ;-))?
 Do you see yourself often as “the only person who can do X?”

 “You realize that what you’re really saying is ‘I’m the only person in the world who can do this and I’m the best.
 I am the greatest at reconciling PayPal downloads that this world has ever seen.’
 And that’s really absurd.”

-If you find joy in the meddling of details in projects, if you’re aghast at the idea of giving control away, if being the “the only person who can do X” gives you a sense of purpose in your work – that’s fantastic!
-However, it also mean being manager might not be for you.
+If you find joy in the meddling of details in projects, if you’re aghast at the idea of giving control away, if being the “the only person who can do X” gives you a sense of purpose in your work — that’s fantastic!
+However, it also means being a manager might not be for you.

 Do you like to play detective?